Chesapeake Shores: Recurring

+Production

-ProductionChesapeake Shores is filmed on Vancouver Island's Qualicum Beach and its neighboring town of Parksville, British Columbia.
+Chesapeake Shores is filmed on Vancouver Island's Qualicum Beach and its neighboring town of Parksville, British Columbia.
 The first season was filmed there from May through July 2016.

 In addition to playing the character Trace, Jesse Metcalfe performs some of the songs used in the series' episodes.
 A songwriter for more than a decade, Metcalfe also composed two of the songs himself.

 Production for the second season started in spring 2017.
 It premiered on August 6, 2017.
 On January 13, 2018, Hallmark announced that the show was renewed for a 10-episode third season, which premiered on August 5, 2018.

 At the Television Critics Association winter press tour in February 2019, it was announced that the series would return for a fourth summer season, consisting of only six episodes; a spinoff television film was simultaneously announced.
 The fourth season premiered on August 25, 2019.

 On February 28, 2020, it was announced that the series would return for a fifth season.
 Season five premiered on August 15, 2021.

 On March 29, 2022, it was announced that the series was renewed for a sixth and final season, expected to premiere in its usual August slot.

 Broadcast

 The series premiered on the Hallmark Channel on August 14, 2016.
 It premiered on Canada's W Network on August 25, 2016.

 Netflix holds the international streaming rights to Chesapeake Shores and releases episodes on a weekly basis.
 Sony Pictures Television handles the show's international rights.

+As of 2023, all episodes of Chesapeake Shores are available to stream on Peacock.